josephmachado/bitcoinMonitor/README.md

 # Bitcoin Monitor

 This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into our data warehouse.
+For more details check out the blog at https://startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/

 ## Architecture